 Here’s how to get Google Keep — you have a few options:

-Notice how I’ve got due dates on the cards above?
-That’s a signal to Inbox by Gmail to put them into my ‘Reminders’ category.
-Since Keep and Inbox are both Google products, they integrate seamlessly without any setup.
+You also have the ability to add due dates to your cards.
+And when you do, it signals to Gmail to put them into my ‘Reminders’ category.
+Since Keep and Gmail are both Google products, they integrate seamlessly without any setup.

 You can either open the reminders in Keep and edit/archive them, or you can just check off the reminder from inside Gmail and click ‘Done’.